-It’s no secret that the largest tech enterprises are located in Silicon Valley, but that doesn’t necessarily mean that all their data is located there as well.
+It’s no secret that the largest tech enterprises are located in Silicon Valley, but that doesn’t necessarily mean all their data is also there.
 As leasing space at colocation centers becomes more popular, large and small companies alike are storing their data outside of California.
 This has driven growth in the colocation market, particularly in the Midwest and on the East Coast.

 This phenomenon does not stop there.
 As more companies start focusing on reduced latency and user proximity, data centers around the country and around the world are leasing more and more space to the same entities.
-North America has several Internet Exchange Points (IXPs) where most of the traffic is routed through.
+North America has several Internet Exchange Points (IXPs) where most traffic is routed.

 Main Internet Exchange Points (IXPs)

 The main hubs include:

 - Ashburn, Virginia